-The suggested offering for a retreat at Loyola varies, depending on the type of retreat.
+We do ask all retreatants to consider the reality of the value of all that is received during a retreat.
+The suggested Free Will Offering for a retreat at Loyola varies, depending on the type of retreat.
 For a Weekend Retreat or Mid-Week Retreat, the suggested offering is currently $300, a Week-long Directed Retreat during Holy Week and the Summer months is $560, a Week-long Summer Preached retreat is $480, the Holy Week Sacred Triduum Preached Retreat is $320, a Day of Prayer is $40, and an Evening of Prayer is $20.
 Any amount given above the suggested contribution is considered a tax-deductible gift.
-Flexible payment options allow retreat payments to be spread over time.